roots/docs/trellis/remote-server-setup.md

 # Remote Server Setup

-Trellis sets up and configures (or "provisions") remote Ubuntu servers (like [DigitalOcean](https://digitalocean.com) droplets) to host your `staging` and `production` environments.
-It does this using [Ansible](https://www.ansible.com/) playbooks to maintain [parity between your development and production environments](https://roots.io/twelve-factor-10-dev-prod-parity/).
-Trellis handles everything from installing packages to configuring Nginx and PHP and creating databases.

-Trellis also deploys your WordPress site to your `staging` and `production` servers with zero downtime.

-## (Remote) system requirements

-* A server running a bare/stock version of Ubuntu 22.04 LTS.
+Trellis can be used for setting up remote servers (offered by VPS/cloud service providers such as [DigitalOcean](/trellis/docs/deploy-to-digitalocean/)) to host your staging and production environments.

-::: warning Shared hosts
+::: warning
-Trellis **cannot be used** on a shared host.
-Trellis requires a dedicated server if you want to use it for provisioning and deployments.
+**Trellis cannot provision shared or managed hosts.** Trellis requires a bare server if you want to use it for provisioning.
 :::

+## Server requirements

+* Ubuntu 22.04 LTS
-* SSH access to your Ubuntu server
+* SSH access to the server

-::: note We recommend using SSH keys
+You need a server running a bare/stock version of Ubuntu 22.04 LTS.
+If you're using a host such as DigitalOcean that lets you pick an OS to start with, then select the Ubuntu 22.04 option.

-We *highly* suggest using SSH keys so you don't have to specify a password every time you interact with your remote server(s).
-Many hosts like DigitalOcean offer to automatically add your SSH key when creating a server so take advantage of that.
-Or follow a guide like [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
+You need to be able to connect to your Ubuntu server from your local computer via SSH.
+We *highly* suggest doing this via SSH keys so you don't have to specify a password every time.
+Many hosts offer to automatically add your SSH key when creating a server, so take advantage of that.

+Once you have a Ubuntu server up and running, you can provision it.

 ## Provisioning

 Provisioning a server means to set it up with the necessary software and configuration to run a WordPress site.
 For Trellis this means things like: installing MariaDB, installing Nginx, configuring Nginx, creating a database, etc.

+Trellis has two main [playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html): `dev.yml` and `server.yml`.
+As mentioned in local development, Vagrant automatically runs the `dev.yml` playbook for us.

+For remote servers, you provision a server via the `server.yml` playbook.
+This leaves you with a server *prepared* to run a WordPress site, but without the actual codebase yet.

+Before provisioning your server, there's a little more configuration to do.
+First determine the _environment_ you want to configure; after development, you'll likely be creating a `production` or `staging` environment.

-### Configure your environment
+### Configuration

-Modify your project's `group_vars/<environment>/wordpress_sites.yml` file to match your site's details following the [WordPress Sites](/trellis/docs/wordpress-sites/) documentation.
+1. Copy your `wordpress_sites` from your working development site in `group_vars/development/wordpress_sites.yml` to `group_vars/<environment>/wordpress_sites.yml`.
+2. Modify your site and add the necessary settings for [remote servers](wordpress-sites.md#remote-servers) since they have a few more settings than local development.
+Also see the [Passwords docs](passwords.md).

-### Provision your server
+3. Add your server hostname to `hosts/<environment>` (replacing `your_server_hostname`).
+4. Specify public SSH keys for `users` in `group_vars/all/users.yml`.
+See the [SSH Keys docs](ssh-keys.md).
+5. Consider setting `sshd_permit_root_login: false` in `group_vars/all/security.yml`.
+See the [Security docs](security.md).

-Run the following command from your local machine:
+Now you're ready to provision your server.
+Ansible connects to the remote server via SSH so run the following command from your local machine:

 ```shell
 trellis provision <environment>